tajarrosr/rock-paper-scissor/README.md

 # ✊✋✌️ Rock Paper Scissors

 ## 📌 Description
 A simple Rock-Paper-Scissors game using HTML, CSS, and JavaScript.
 Users play against the computer, and the score updates automatically.
-The layout is responsive.

 ## 🛠 Tech Stack
 - HTML